caicedocc/Ads1015_esp8266/README.md

 ## Notice

 This implementation uses the library [brzo_i2c](https://github.com/pasko-zh/brzo_i2c) instead of Wire for reliable I2C comunication at fast mode speeds.
-It makes the code dependent of esp8266 MCUs !!!
+It makes the code dependent of esp8266 MCUs.

 ## Prerequisites